• Home

 Run sudo in Windows

 It is really frustrating when you need UAC to run one command.
 You are doing you stuff and you have to launch a new console (cmd or PowerShell) run one command, close it (or not) and start working again.
+In Linux you have one magic word: sudo and you do not have to think about it.
+Of course we can disable UAC, but it is not recommended :)

 But on Friday at least I found a magic sudo command for windows.
 Simple, plain PowerShell script, just to put in $PROFILE in PowerShell